azaghal/factorio-beyond-vanilla-extended/README.md

     > Create canals for supplying large nuclear power builds in a desert, or for allowing the passage of cargo ships.
 Non-cheaty way to place water anywhere you want!.

+-   Mineable platforms for water placement ([Platforms](https://mods.factorio.com/mod/platforms))

+    > Use water-placeable platforms for looks and pragmatism.
+Unlike landfill, platforms can be easily removed at a later stage.

 ### Power Generation